-Best homeowners insurance in Ohio of 2021
+Best homeowners insurance in Ohio in 2021

 If you are shopping for the best homeowners insurance in Ohio, Bankrate’s research may be helpful.
-Our insurance editorial team reviewed the largest home insurance companies by market share in Ohio and analyzed average premiums, available coverages, discounts and third-party ratings to help you find a company that fits your needs.
+Our insurance editorial team reviewed the largest home insurance companies by market share in Ohio and analyzed average premiums, available coverage options, discounts and third-party ratings to help you find a company that fits your needs.

 Best home insurance companies in Ohio

 To decide which companies to feature, Bankrate first obtained average premium information from Quadrant Information Services for the major insurance companies operating in Ohio.
 We also considered J.D.
 Power customers satisfaction scores, AM Best financial strength scores, coverage options, discounts and policy features.